 - Public Service Grant: Not based on financial need, this program covers the full tuition charges of children and spouses of deceased public servants.

-In addition to its grants for children of state veterans as well survivors of its police officers and firefighters, Michigan offers a tuition grant to needy students.
+In addition to its grants for children of veterans and spouses or children of deceased police officers and firefighters, Michigan offers a Tuition Grant to needy students.
 The program offers a maximum award of $2,000 to students attending nonprofit schools in Michigan.

 Using the Minnesota State Grant, financially needy undergraduate students can receive an average award of $1,857.
 You can apply for it by filling out the FAFSA.
 Undocumented students ineligible to fill out the FAFSA are instructed to instead fill out the state’s Dream Act application.